Categories

 I was also pick-pocketed several times of much money.

-So, we moved back to Europe and settled this time in Cyprus, a country which seemed to be ideal for us to bring up our children.
+So, we moved back to Europe and settled this time in Cyprus, a country where I had be playing music in the past, and which seemed to us as being ideal for us to bring up our children.

 As soon as we arrived in the island, we found work as musicians in restaurants and hotels.
 I had by then taught my wife to accompany me on the keyboard.
 Playing music together we were earning 200 euros a night… good money!